nisahabiba/casestudy1/README.md

 5. Create method eventDate (Abdu & Nisa)

 Brief description :
-This case study is about event management system where user can schedule certain event on specific date and month.
-User can not schedule more than one event on the same day.
+This case study is about event management system where user can schedule events on specific date and month of a year (based on 2022).
+User can not schedule more than one event on the same day or the program will ask user to assign another date and month.